 The interview process for an executive is elaborative, intense, and longer than for entry-level jobs or mid-level managerial roles.
-Your job here is to assess the candidates’ leadership skills, management style, alignment with your values and mission, and fitness for where the company is headed.
+Your job here is to assess the candidates’ leadership skills, management style, alignment with your values and mission, and determine their quality of hire.

 This article will cover nine executive interview questions that you should ask your candidates in face-to-face interviews.
 And share explanations of what type of insights these questions can offer.